elixir-europe/rdmkit/pages/tool_assembly/labid_assembly.md

 - **Inventory System**: Manage reagents, instruments, and other lab resources
 - **Workflow Integration**: Keep track of workflow versions and workflow executions for platforms like {% tool "galaxy" %} or {% tool "nextflow" %}, and custom scripts.
 Import and export workflows from/to platforms like {% tool "workflowhub" %} and {% tool "git" %} repositories ({% tool "github" %}, {% tool "gitlab" %}, {% tool "bitbucket" %}, etc.).

 You can find a video with an overview of LabID's features [here](https://s3.embl.de/gbcs-public/labid-user-docs/labid-overview.mov).
 The video dates back to the time the software was called "Stocks".
 The features are the same, though, and the interface has only changed slightly since.
+The LabID workflow integration is also summarised in the following [video](https://www.youtube.com/watch?v=2YH8TWH1Fg8).

 ## Which tasks can be solved with LabID?
 - referencing instruments, reagents and specimen available in an institute or research team